The Blanching Highlights

 - Add salt to the water; the water should be very salty.

-- Immerse the food into the boiling water for the specified amount of time.
+- Immerse the food in the boiling water for the specified amount of time.

-- Remove food to the ice bath to cool quickly.
+- Remove food and place it in the ice bath to cool food quickly.

-- Once cool, remove food from ice bath and pat dry.
+- Once cool, remove food from the ice bath and pat dry.

 A Note About Salt